-If you are set on firing your personal injury, you should do so in writing.
-You should send the lawyer a letter detailing why you are terminating them, ask them to do no more work on your case, and direct them where they should send the contents of your file to, whether it be directly to you or another law firm.
+If you are set on firing your personal injury lawyer, you should do so in writing.
+You should send the lawyer a letter detailing why you are terminating them, ask them to stop working on your case, and direct them where they should send the contents of your file, whether it be directly to you or another law firm.
 Acting courteously and professionally should help to smooth the transition process, there is no need to scream and threaten the lawyer with a bar complaint or otherwise – most lawyers value their reputations and will understand that sometimes differences between clients happen.
 As a practical matter, the case file is yours (outside of mental impressions of the lawyer), but the fired lawyer may assert a lien for work and costs they have expended on the file – this will usually get worked out by your new lawyer and the fired lawyer.
 If a lawsuit has been filed in your personal injury case you may need permission of the Court to allow you to terminate your lawyer – but even at that point you still have the absolute right to fire your lawyer.

 So the bottom line to the question, Can I fire my personal injury lawyer?
 Yes you can, this is your personal injury case, not the lawyers.
 The personal injury lawyer and law firm should always treat you the right way, but if they did you probably wouldn’t be reading this blog post.